statsmodels/statsmodels/docs/source/stats.rst

 some tests for goodness of fit for univariate distributions

 .. module:: statsmodels.stats.gof
-   :synopsis: Statistical methods and tests measure goodness of fit
+   :synopsis: Goodness of fit measures and tests

 .. currentmodule:: statsmodels.stats.gof